 Kansas City Royals vs. Boston Red Sox

-The Boston Red Sox and Kansas City Royals play out their high scoring series at Fenway Park on Thursday.
-The Red Sox are -300 favorites over the Royals with an over/under run total set at 9.
+The Kansas City Royals and he Boston Red Sox meet for game four of their series at Kauffman Stadium.
+The Red Sox are -230 favorites over the Royals with an over/under run total set at 8.5.

 The Kansas City Royals look to have the lineup to compete, they just need to fill out the pitching staff and this could be a team to contend in the future.
 On Saturday we saw glimpses of the Royals’ potential as Alex Gordon had three hits and Billy Butler, Eric Hosmer, Jeff Francoeur, and Mike Moustakas all had two hits as the Royals scored nine times off of 14 hits in the win.
 On the mound Felipe Paulino allowed eight hits and four earned runs while striking out three over six innings of work to earn his fifth win of the season.
 For Sunday’s game Kansas City starts Danny Duffy who has lost his last three starts.
 For the season Duffy has allowed 98 hits and 52 earned runs while striking out 69 over 82.2 innings of work.